ESPR3SS0/bud/README.md

 <h1 align="center"> Bud - A buddy to help you with projects</h1>

 <h4 align="center"> This is a very early project I making to help me out with project organization and goal making.
-I am very quick to think of awesome cool project ideas, but also very quick to abondon said awesome things for a new project.
-This tool helps me make goals and hit them. </h4>
+This tool will help me make goals and hit them. </h4>

 - Planned additions:
+    - [x] Time tracking by clocking in and out
+        - [ ] Format time list
     - [ ] Optional indepth description per task
     - [ ] Command to Move multiple tasks at once
     - [ ] Optional Target Date